Focus on self-care

-All the online tools that we have available these days really help to expand your network whether it’s a business related, or you simply connect with someone because they are doing and living with similar values as yours.
-Friendships are formed much more easily through a thoughtful comment on someone’s social profile, a helping virtual hand, or simply by sharing tips and tricks that have helped in particular location.
+All the online tools that we have available these days really help to expand your network whether it’s business-related, or you simply connect with someone because they are doing and living with similar values as yours.
+Friendships are formed much more easily through a thoughtful comment on someone’s social profile, a helping virtual hand, or simply by sharing tips and tricks that have helped in a particular location.

 The same is true for your family and friends that are back at home.
 Just because you are living an unconventional lifestyle as a Digital Nomad doesn’t mean that you can’t stay connected with them.
 Video calls are an amazing tool to make people feel included and part of your experience.
 Even a short voice message can go a long way.